This post may contain affiliate links. Please read my disclosure.

 Ingredients

-For a full list of ingredients and quantities, check out the recipe card at the end of this post.
+For a full list of ingredients and quantities to make fork-tender London broil in a crock pot, check out the recipe card at the end of this post.

-For this recipe, you're going to need 3-4 pounds of London Broil.
-This type of steak can sometimes be labeled as flank steak or top round at the grocery store. *Learn: What is London Broil?
+For this recipe, you're going to need about 3-4 pounds of London broil.
+This type of steak can sometimes be labeled as flank steak or top round steak, or sometimes top sirloin and you can find London broil at the grocery store. *Learn: What is London Broil?
+Look for a well-marbled London broil steak that's about 1 ½ to 2" thick.
+Avoid any cuts that are too lean.

-This recipe uses brandy, but you can use whiskey or bourbon or even omit it altogether.
+London broil roast recipe uses brandy, but you can use sherry, whiskey or bourbon or even omit it altogether.

-It might surprise you that instant coffee is on the ingredient list, but it adds a depth of flavor without tasting like coffee.
+It might surprise you that instant coffee is used in this recipe, but it adds a depth of flavor without tasting like coffee.
 Feel free to omit if you don't have it on hand, or swap in your favorite dry rub seasoning blend instead.

-STEP 1: Heat the cooking oil in a skillet over medium high heat.
+STEP 1: Heat the cooking oil (or olive oil) in a large cast iron skillet over medium-high heat.

-STEP 3: Remove from the skillet and place in the slow cooker insert.
+STEP 3: Remove from the skillet and place the London broil in the slow cooker insert.

-STEP 4: Add the remaining ingredients (except carrots and potatoes).
+STEP 4: Add the remaining ingredients on top of the meat (except carrots and potatoes).

 STEP 6: When 3 hours of cook time remain, add the carrots and potatoes. **for best results, lift the meat up and place the carrots and potatoes in the liquid, placing the meat back on top.